dimikara/React-Neighborhood-Map-3/README.md

 * Deploying the project live in GitHub Pages.
 * Improving the styling & general design to make the app more appealing.
 * Implementing a better way to handle the list of sights.
-* Use more APIs for fetching more info for the sights.
-For example, Wikipedia.
+* Use more APIs to fetch more info about the sights.
+For example, Wikipedia, or maybe photos by Flickr.
 * Make the list of sights more focused, for example, getting only sights of archaeological or other interest.